lolyhop/gnn-wiki-project/README.md

 These became our seed nodes — diverse, distributed centers from which our graph would grow.

->You can find the implementation of our initial data collection in our **[Google Colab Notebook](https://colab.research.google.com/drive/1XCorcXaWqd1anPIBGDZwX5FJ5-tRcokF?usp=sharing)**.
+>You can find the implementation of our initial data collection pipeline in our **[Google Colab Notebook](https://colab.research.google.com/drive/1XCorcXaWqd1anPIBGDZwX5FJ5-tRcokF?usp=sharing)**.

 ## 2. Crawling the Graph